Julie Greig MPANZ, PSA

-her creative fires across a broad range of subjects.
-In the past she has been a children's book illustrator.
+While well known for her paintings of horses, stockmen and stockwomen, Julie paints whatever subject ignites her creative fires across a broad range of subjects.
+She has also been a children's book illustrator and designer.

-greeting cards, available from various print galleries and framers within NZ and Australia.
+A range of stockmen art prints and greeting cards are published by Image Vault in Christchurch, available from various print galleries and framers within NZ and Australia.

 ~~~Julie paints from her studio in the Maniototo, Central Otago, New Zealand.